wpilibsuite/frc-docs/source/docs/software/advanced-controls/geometry/coordinate-systems.rst

 Field Coordinate System
 -----------------------

 The field coordinate system (or global coordinate system) is an absolute coordinate system where a point on the field is designated as the origin.
-Positive :math:`theta` is in the counter-clockwise direction, and the positive x-axis points away your alliance's driver station wall, and the positive y-axis is perpendicular and to the left of the positive x-axis.
+Positive :math:`theta` is in the counter-clockwise direction, and the positive x-axis points away from your alliance's driver station wall, and the positive y-axis is perpendicular and to the left of the positive x-axis.

 .. image:: diagrams/coordinate-systems-1.drawio.svg